Spectrum Opportunities for the Wireless Future: From Direct-to-Device Satellite Applications to 6G Cellular: Future Research Directions for Emerging Spectrum Allocations and Coexistence

 \subsection{Integrated Terrestrial and Non-terrestrial Networks}

-The convergence of terrestrial and non-terrestrial networks (NTNs) is another critical area of research to achieve seamless global connectivity in future wireless networks.
+The convergence of terrestrial and non-terrestrial networks (NTNs) is another critical area of research to achieve seamless global connectivity in future wireless networks~\cite{geraci2022integrating, rahman2025joint}.
 Such an integration of satellites, high-altitude platforms (HAPs), and unmanned aerial vehicles (UAVs) with terrestrial infrastructure enables ubiquitous coverage, enhanced resilience, and extended service availability in remote and underserved areas.
 Although there are existing partnerships and tests proven to be feasible in serving mobile users directly from satellites in low Earth orbits~\cite{tmobile2025}, data and broadband services are still not accomplished.

-In addition, several challenges in integrating terrestrial and non-terrestrial networks include handover mechanisms across different networks for seamless mobility between terrestrial base stations and non-terrestrial nodes, as well as latency and synchronization issues for applications requiring real-time communication, such as autonomous vehicles and emergency response networks.
+In addition, several challenges in integrating terrestrial and non-terrestrial networks include vertical handover mechanisms across different networks for seamless mobility between terrestrial base stations and non-terrestrial nodes~\cite{warrier2024future, matera2024ground}, as well as latency and synchronization issues for applications requiring real-time communication~\cite{wang2025bridging, shang2024multi}, such as autonomous vehicles and emergency response networks.